Together is Better Alliance (TiBA) announces first virtual tour

 Register and Payment

 This tour was curated with educators in mind.
-If interested, please email email@example.com with your name and phone number and we will contact you to discuss details to register and pay.
+To enhance the networking experience, we have limited participation to 20 people.
+Please click here to register.
+If questions, please email email@example.com with your name, phone number and we will contact you to discuss any questions you have.

 Agenda (all times are 9 – 11a CT)

-- Day 4 (Tues., July 13): Oklahoma: Greenwood Rising Museum and the John Hope Franklin Center
+- Day 4 (Tues., July 13): Tulsa: Greenwood Rising Museum and the John Hope Franklin Center for Reconciliation

-Our tour offers wonderful opportunities to engage with museum site leaders, virtual tours of each site, engaging and reflective discussions, curriculum, souvenirs, breakout sessions, and Q&A time.
-Due to TiBA’s focus on education, this tour was curated with educators (K-12 and college) in mind; however, others who are interested are welcome to register and participate.
+Our tour offers wonderful opportunities to engage with museum site leaders, virtual tours of each site, engaging and reflective discussions, curriculum, a resource guide, souvenirs, breakout sessions, and Q&A time.
+Due to TiBA’s focus on education, this tour was curated with educators (K-12 and college) in mind; however, others who are interested are welcome to register and participate as space permits.
 Space is limited.